Workshops are places where the risk of accidents is high, we all realize that.

 As long as Sterile dressings remain sealed and undamaged, they usually do not expire.

-If a sterile product is opened or damaged, it is no longer considered sterile and must be discarded and replaced.
+When you have opened a sterile product, or it is damaged, it is no longer considered sterile and must be discarded and replaced.

 Check a roll of gauze for signs of discoloration or condensation.

-In case the seal is damaged, but the gauze is still clean and dry, the gauze can still be used but is no longer considered sterile.
+In case the seal has been damaged, but the gauze is still clean and dry, the gauze can still be used but is no longer considered sterile.

 Woodworking | DIY | Home decoration

-Enter your name and email address here and receive the checklist immediately in your mailbox
+Enter your name and email address here and receive the checklist in your mailbox.